-Students are invited to audition for the chapel and ministry teams.
-These groups lead worship at campus chapels, at university functions, and in churches and schools across the country.
+Students are invited to audition for the chapel worship teams.
+These groups lead worship at campus chapels and other university functions.

 Worship Services

 Services are conducted in Baker Chapel three days each week.
 The entire student body and faculty are expected to regularly participate in these activities.
 Other "spiritual emphasis events" including small group Bible studies, worship nights, and ministry in our community, take place throughout each semester.